 - Password tracker - the various websites for which you have different usernames and passwords

 I had all the information already recorded in my previous binder so it didn't take long to fill out the new pages and pop them into the front of the folder.
-(Go here to see how I've set up the other sections).
+(Go here to see how I've set up the other sections of our binder).

-If you've never set up a household binder before, it will take you a little while to find all of your account numbers, phone numbers and relevant details and record everything.
-But once it's complete, you've got all the information handy whenever you need it....and believe me, you'll need it!
+If you've never set up a household binder before, it will take you a little while to find and record all of your account numbers, phone numbers and relevant details.
+But once it's complete, you'll have all the information handy whenever you need it....and believe me, you'll need it!

 You should keep your household binder in a useful location in the house, such as in a family command centre if you have one, or wherever you keep incoming paperwork, as you'll likely need to reference it often.